LorisNanni/Convolutional-neural-networks-and-vision-transformers-for-Plankton-Classification/README.md

 # Convolutional-neural-networks-and-vision-transformers-for-Plankton-Classification

-transformer_ens.rar is the code for training transformers, pytorch code
+transformer_ens.zip is the code for training transformers, pytorch code